Terasology/Exoplanet/README.md

 This world generator generates an exotic world from a distant galaxy as an additional dimension.

 ## How to get there?
 1. There is a portal block which can teleport you to this exotic world.
-Right now, it is not possible to obtain it.
-So, use the command
-`give exoplanetportal`
+2 portal blocks will be given when you spawn.
+So, you can use the blocks to teleport to Exoplanet and teleport back to Earth.
 2. Place the block and interact

 ![Portal](https://raw.githubusercontent.com/PutawanDE/Exoplanet/master/Screenshots/PortalBlock.png)